Folks, I see this happen just about every time the market makes a big move…

 And even though we hadn’t yet landed on the moon… a lot of things about humanity, and the markets, still remain the same today.

 When things change, you see the fear come out.
 And you see the speculation.
-That’s just as true in the markers as with humanity in general.
+That’s just as true in the markets as with humanity in general.

 If the markets have been on a big run higher and things start changing, people start asking questions like…